strangerstudios/pmpro-woocommerce/readme.txt

 2. The "Set Membership Discount" field on the "Edit Membership Level" page (Memberships > Settings > Membership Levels > Edit).

 == Changelog ==
+= 1.8 - 2023-07-10 =
+* ENHANCEMENT: Mark Paid Memberships Pro Integration with WooCommerce compatible with Custom Order Tables.
+* ENHANCEMENT: Shows a message that the membership product is already in the cart when viewing the same product in the store.
+* ENHANCEMENT: Stop Woocommerce subscription renewals from changing the user's membership level to the same level.
+* BUG FIX: Fixed an issue where simple variation subscriptions were being discounted incorrectly, when set to not discount level products.

 = 1.7.7 - 2023-02-02 =
 * BUG FIX: Fixed an issue where the "Autocomplete Order Status" option wasn't saving correctly.